Updated: March 2020.

-“Defining Socialist Children’s Films, Defining Socialist Childhoods,” in Re-imagining DEFA: East German Cinema in its National and Transnational Context, eds.
-Sebastian Heiduschke and Sean Allen (under review).
+“Defining Socialist Children’s Films, Defining Socialist Childhoods,” in Sebastian Heiduschke and Séan Allen, eds., Re-imagining DEFA: East German Cinema in its National and Transnational Context (New York: Berghahn, 2016), 248-267.

 “‘Films to Give Kids Courage!’: Children’s Films in the German Democratic Republic,” in Noel Brown and Bruce Babington, eds.
 Family Films in Global Cinema: The World Beyond Disney (London: Tauris, 2015), 155-170.

 “Disciplinare ed educare.
 Ruoli di genere nel cinema per bambini della Ddr,” special edition, Childhood and Gender in and Time, Genesis [Italy].
 Stefania Bernini und Adelisa Malena, eds.
 (XIII/2, 2014), 109-131. https://www.viella.it/rivista/9788867283941/3558

 “DEFA Children’s Films: Not Just for Children,” in Marc Silberman and Henning Wrage, eds., DEFA at the Crossroads of East German and International Film Culture (Berlin: DeGruyter, 2014), 243-262. http://www.degruyter.com/viewbooktoc/product/180334